fiberseq/FIRE/docs/FIRE-FDR-Peaks.md

 ## Fiber-seq inferred regulatory elements (FIREs)

-FIREs are MTase sensitive patches (MSPs) that are inferred to be regulatory elements on single DNA chromatin fibers.
+FIREs are MTase sensitive patches (MSPs) that are inferred to be regulatory elements on single chromatin fibers.
 To do this we used semi-supervised machine learning to identify MSPs that are likely to be regulatory elements using the `Mokapot` framework and `XGBoost`.
 Every individual FIRE element is associated with a precision value, which indicates the probability that the FIRE element is a true regulatory element.
 The precision of FIREs elements are estimated using `Mokapot` and validation data not used in training.

 Semi-superivized machine learning with `Mokapot` requires a mixed-positive training set and a clean negative training set.
 To create mixed positive training data we selected MSPs that overlapped DNase hypersensitive sites (DHSs) and CTCF ChIP-seq peaks.
 And to create a clean negative training set we selected MSPs that did not overlap DHSs or CTCF ChIP-seq peaks.